Where to find the best Korean BBQ in Melbourne

 BBQ King

 Get comfy, you won't be getting up for a while at this sensational Korean buffet, BBQ King.
 Sample everything you could want on the barbecue, or go for the lunch buffet for only $39.90.
-Try crowd favourites like soybean stew, spicy rice cakes, and kimchi pancakes.
+Try crowd favourites like spicy rice cakes, bulgogi and kimchi pancakes.
 With an enormous variety of meats, seafood, cocktails and desserts you'll be rolling out the door.

 Ten BBQ Hotpot

 Dine on all-you-can-eat hotpot and Korean BBQ for just $50.80 at Ten BBQ Hotpot in Southbank.
 Load up your plate with BBQ staples like marinated beef brisket and choose from nine different soup bases.
 Then grab your toppings, sides and sauces and cook up a storm on the hot pot and grill at the table.
-There's no need to rush, sittings are 1 hour 45 minutes.

 Ssam

 Relax and enjoy authentic Korean at Ssam Korean BBQ.
 Serving more than 20 traditional Korean side dishes.
 Think entire tubs of muscles, a dedicated meat deli of spicy pork belly, Wagyu beef, marinated chicken, and more.
 All ready for you to BBQ right at your table.
+There's even a lunch buffet for under $20, bargain!

 Woodo